 alive.
 But each in his own turn: Christ, the firstfruits; then, when he comes, those who belong to him."
 This passage explains that

-in heaven, which, of course, is ridiculous.
+which, of course, is ridiculous.

 "I charge you to keep the commandment unstained and free from reproach until the appearing of our Lord Jesus Christ."
 (1 Tim